cran-task-views/Databases/README.md

     is the Teradata backend for [dplyr](https://cran.r-project.org/package=dplyr)
     package, which makes it possible to operate [Teradata database](https://www.teradata.com/products-and-services/teradata-database/)
-    in the same way as manipulating data frames with dplyr.
+    in the same way as manipulating data frames with `dplyr`.
   - The [RJDBC](https://cran.r-project.org/package=RJDBC) package is an
     implementation of R's DBI interface using JDBC as a back-end.
 This allows R to connect to any DBMS that has a JDBC driver.